 - Short Surveys: Compared to other survey sites, YouGov has shorter surveys that are more targeted.

 - Free Site: Normally, a paid survey site needs a subscription to access the surveys.
 YouGov is absolutely free to join and use, and the surveys are available from the get-go.

-- Great Rewards: YouGov provides a wide variety of rewards to choose from.
+- Great Rewards: YouGov provides a wide variety of rewards to choose from such as gift cards.
 These rewards require no processing fees.